joetanx/mslab/purview-notes.md

 - **Disposition**: Automatically delete or move data to lower-cost storage after a certain retention period.
 - **Legal Holds**: Prevent deletion of specific records if they are under legal investigation or litigation.

-## 5. Insider Risk Management
+## 5. Insider Risk Management (IRM)

-Insider Risk Management (IRM) helps detect and mitigate risks posed by insiders (employees, contractors, etc.) who might inadvertently or maliciously expose data.
+IRM helps detect and mitigate risks posed by insiders (employees, contractors, etc.) who might inadvertently or maliciously expose data.
 The goal is to protect against threats without compromising user privacy.

 ### 5.1.
 Key Features